 Remediation of common integrity threats can be accomplished using accepted repair procedures and these methods are, for the most part, well suited and conservative.
 The information gathered and the analysis can also be used to develop a repair procedure tailored to meet the specific needs of the situation.
 These tailored repair solutions offer safe, cost-effective solutions in lieu of the one-size-fits all cut-out method of repair.
-The design for the repair can also be modeled using an FEA to evaluate suitability.
+In addition to full-scale testing, the design for the repair can also be modeled using an FEA to evaluate suitability.

-The authors have recently been involved in studies for pipeline operators whose intent was to determine the level of reinforcement provided by the introduction of composite materials.
-One of the benefits in studying composite reinforcement numerically is the ability to optimize the composite repair for the given set of loading conditions.
-As a point of reference, Figure 2 and Figure 3 provide several photographs and images from a study that developed an optimized composite repair system for reinforcing corrosion in pipes subject to internal pressure, tension, and bending loads.
+Studies have been conducted for pipeline operators, manufacturers, and regulators to determine the level of reinforcement provided to damaged pipelines and risers using composite materials.
+One of the benefits in studying composite reinforcement numerically is the ability to optimize the composite repair for a given set of loading conditions.
+As a point of reference, Figure 2 and Figure 3 provide several photographs and images from a study that developed an optimized composite repair system for reinforcing corrosion in shallow water pipelines and risers subject to internal pressure, tension, and bending loads.
 Included in this figure is a plot showing how strain was reduced in the full-scale test sample with the presence of the composite material.
 The composite repair of the corroded region was found to be stronger than the base pipe material.